DBaw/AnimeVoices/README.md

 ## Technology Stack

-- **AvaloniaUI**: A powerful, cross-platform UI framework for .NET applications, enabling a beautiful and responsive desktop interface
+- **Avalonia UI**: A powerful, cross-platform UI framework for .NET applications, enabling a beautiful and responsive desktop interface
 - **.NET 8.0**: Modern, high-performance runtime environment used to build and run the application